 Making a difference in our community for nearly 50 years...

-The 49th annual meeting will be observed by the directors of the Salem Community Foundation, a public charitable trust, when they meet at the Salem Community Center on April 2nd at 2 p.m.
-The election of officers, review of the Salem Community Foundation's financial statements and distribution of the 2014 annual report will take place at the meeting.
-All lifetime members are invited and encouraged to attend.
-To become a lifetime member of the Salem Community Foundation a contribution of at least $100 must be made.
+The 49th annual meeting was observed by the directors of the Salem Community Foundation, a public charitable trust, when they met at the Salem Community Center on April 2nd.
+The election of officers, review of the Salem Community Foundation's financial statements and distribution of the 2014 annual report took place at the meeting.

 The Salem Community Foundation and Salem Community Center are pleased to announce a $3 million facility expansion project.
 The construction of a 27,000-square-foot facility will be located immediately to the south of the current building.
 This new athletic complex, the CenterPlex, will offer competitive and recreational basketball, volleyball leagues, indoor track meets, baseball practices, and will have designated time slots available for teams to rent space for organized practices.